-It’s that time of year when organizations start thinking about what they are going to do for their Halloween parties.
-We have all been there—we want to participate and have a few laughs, but the thought of someone dressing inappropriately sends a cringe up the spine of most managers and human resource professionals.
+It’s that time of year when organizations are thinking about what they are going to do for their Halloween parties.
+These parties can be great for team building and morale, but the thought of someone dressing inappropriately sends a cringe up the spine of most managers and human resource professionals.

 First, be aware that not everyone celebrates Halloween.
-“Don’t call them a killjoy,” advises Senior Consultant Kimberly Rattley.
-She advises leadership to put out a simple statement to help set the tone for any celebrations:
+Senior Consultant Kimberly Rattley advises leadership to put out a simple statement to help set the tone for any celebrations:

 We as a company have decided that we are going to have this party to celebrate Halloween.
 We don’t want to assume, however, that everyone feels the same way about this type of party.
 Please know that everyone is welcome to come in or out of costume.

 If you decide to have an office celebration, having some basic common sense rules will go a long way to making the event fun and inclusive of everyone in the organization.
 Additionally, messaging those rules will help clarify to everyone how to participate inclusively.